De Havilland DH 108: Testing

 A nearby German field worker ran over to the crash site and was met by the mechanic from Brickhill garage who had rushed to the crash site in his car to offer assistance.
 The pilot was already dead.

 In 2001, a search at the crash site by a local using a metal detector was successful.
 He found some of the mounting bolts "cone shaped" that were removed when the remains had been dismantled on-site.
 The tree that the DH 108 had hit was also found, with the scar still visible.
-The earlier theory, that a faulty oxygen system was the cause, was ruled out by the coroner in his later report.

-Finally, on 1 May 1950, during low-speed sideslip and stall tests, the first prototype, TG283, was lost in a crash at Hartley Wintney killing the pilot, Sqn Ldr George E.C.
-Genders AFC DFM.
+Finally, on 1 May 1950, during low-speed sideslip and stall tests, the first prototype, TG283, was lost in a crash at Hartley Wintney killing the pilot, Sqn Ldr George Genders AFC DFM.
 After abandoning the aircraft at low altitude in an inverted spin, his parachute failed to open in time.
 In all, 480 flights had been made by the three Swallows.